 The Company engages in operations which handle hazardous materials.
-As a result of these and other activities, the Company is subject to a variety of federal, provincial, state, local and foreign laws and regulations relating to the generation, transport, use handling, storage, treatment and exposure to and disposal of these materials, including record keeping, reporting and registration requirements.
+As a result of these and other activities, the Company is subject to a variety of federal, provincial, state, local and foreign laws and regulations relating to the generation, transport, use, handling, storage, treatment, recycling and exposure to and disposal of these materials, including record keeping, reporting and registration requirements.
 The Company has incurred and expects to continue to incur expenditures to maintain compliance with environmental laws and regulations.
 Moreover, some or all of the environmental laws and regulations to which the Company is subject could become more stringent or be more stringently enforced in the future.
-Failure to comply with applicable environmental laws and regulations and permit requirements could result in civil or criminal fines or penalties or enforcement actions, including regulatory or judicial orders enjoining or curtailing operations or requiring corrective measures or remedial actions.
+Failure to comply with applicable environmental laws and regulations and permit requirements could result in civil or criminal fines or penalties or enforcement actions, including the revocation or suspension of operating permits and regulatory or judicial orders enjoining or curtailing operations or requiring corrective measures or remedial actions.